General Frequent Questions

 In Croatia, a sailing license is necessary for chartering a sailing yacht.
 The government has published a list of accepted sailing certificates sorted by the country issuing the license.

 List of sailing licenses accepted in Croatia.
-A radio VHF certificate is also mandatory in Croatia, though we hear very little or no controls over it during the last few years. (upd
+A radio VHF certificate is also mandatory in Croatia, though we hear very little or no controls over it during the last few years. (updated May 2022).

 Most countries around the world require a sailing license too and more and more charter companies equally request from the bareboater/skipper to present a detailed resume of his/her nautical experience